dapr/community/.github/ISSUE_TEMPLATE/community-call-agenda.md

 The conversations in this thread will directly influence the meeting agenda for the community call on <Date>, at 9 AM PST ([See it in your local time](https://www.timeanddate.com/worldclock/fixedtime.html?iso=YYYYMMDDT09&p1=234&msg=Dapr+Community+Call)).
 The meeting agenda is finalized by a Community Call Host prior to the meeting.

+We'll be live-streaming to [YouTube](https://www.youtube.com/@DaprDev/streams).
 See you at the community call! 👋

 ## Agenda